-US ambassador accuses South Africa of supplying arms to Russia
+South Africa supplied arms to Russia - US ambassador Reuben Brigety

 He referred to the docking of a cargo ship in the Simon's Town naval base between 6 and 8 December last year which he was "confident" uploaded weapons and ammunition "as it made its way back to Russia".

+The presence of the ship, the Lady R, had seemed curious at the time and raised questions from some local politicians.

-"The arming of the Russians is extremely serious, and we do not consider this issue to be resolved," he said.
+"The arming of the Russians is extremely serious, and we do not consider this issue to be resolved," Mr Brigety said, in a damning accusation that seems to have caught South Africa's officials off guard.

+The US has been critical for months about South Africa's continued cosy relationship with Russia.

-He added that the US also had concerns about South Africa's participation in military exercises with Russia and China during the anniversary of the invasion of Ukraine.
+It also expressed concerns about South Africa's participation in military exercises with Russia and China during the anniversary of the invasion of Ukraine.

 The naval exercises took place over 10 days in February and were criticised by opposition figures as an endorsement of the Russian invasion.